• Skip to Content

 Prerequisite(s): EN.575.601 Fluid Mechanics or an equivalent course in fluid flow or hydraulic and basic geometry and basic calculus.

 EN.575.713.
-Field Methods in Habitat Analysis and Wetland Delineation.
+Field Methods in Habitat Analysis, Wetland Delineation, and Restoration.
 3 Credits.

 This course provides students with practical field experience in the collection and analysis of field data needed for wetland delineation, habitat restoration, and description of vegetation communities.
 Among the course topics are sampling techniques for describing plant species distributions, abundance and diversity, including the quadrat and transect-based, pointintercept, and plot-less methods; identification of common and dominant indicator plant species of wetlands and uplands; identification of hydric soils; and the use of soil, topographic and geologic maps and aerial photography in deriving a site description and site history.
 Emphasis is placed on wetland vegetation, delineation and restoration.
 While many of the field examples are centered in the Maryland and Washington, DC region, the format is designed so that the student performs field work in the state, country or region in which he or she would like to specialize.